alifwahid/alifwahid.github.io/_posts/2018-08-25-the-clarity-of-doubt.md

 Doubt never stops one from acting with conviction.
 Instead, it forces one to ensure that a strongly held belief is not provably wrong.
-That doesn't mean the belief is automatically right, because beliefs lie in a spectrum from wrong to right, with the only certainty residing on the wrong end.
+That doesn't mean the belief is automatically right, because beliefs lie on a spectrum from wrong to right, with the only certainty residing on the wrong end.
 Therefore, the salient question to ponder always is *Am I wrong?* This is all too often mistaken for being sheepish, or lacking in confidence, etc. But enlightenment